vykintasmak/vyper-nft-example/README.md

 self.symbol = "LOOTBOX"
 self.baseURI = "https://opensea-creatures-api.herokuapp.com/api/creature/"
 ```
-Name will be used as the OpenSea Collection name.
-URI is for accessing metadata of each individual NFTs.
+`name` will be used as the OpenSea Collection name. `baseURI` is for accessing metadata of each individual NFTs.
 ### Usage
 This example uses [brownie](https://github.com/eth-brownie/brownie) for smart contract development and testing.
 In order to interact with smart contracts we use brownie CLI:
 #### Test